gwblok/garytown/MMS/2025-MOA/Music/Lyrics-MMS-Song.md

+## Prompt
+ok, now make a song about MMSMOA, and how great the different sponsors are

+## Song

+Song: "MMSMOA Groove"

 (A lively anthem celebrating the Midwest Management Summit at Mall of America and its amazing sponsors)

 (Verse 1)

 Down in Minnesota, where the techies all convene, MMSMOA’s the summit, it’s the IT dream scene.
 At the Radisson Blu, by the Mall of America’s glow,